 Latin—A sequence of six courses develops linguistic skills for reading literature in Latin.

 Classical antiquity—The purpose of the minor is to allow students to acquire a general knowledge of the ancient Mediterranean world, including the development of Jewish and Christian cultures in antiquity.
-Students electing this minor will have the opportunity to become acquainted with classical antiquity in diverse areas, both in departmental courses (CLAS, CLCV, GREK, LATN) and in History, Philosophy, and Religious Studies, in order to develop an integrated view of antiquity.
-Students take six approved courses, at least four of which must focus on antiquity.
+Students electing this minor will have the opportunity to become acquainted with the classical achievement in diverse areas, both in departmental courses (CLAS, CLCV, GREK, LATN) and in history, philosophy, and religious studies, in order to develop an integrated view of antiquity.